wiggins-jonathan/dotfiles/README.md

 * [dunst](https://dunst-project.org/)
 * [Font Awesome](https://fontawesome.com/)

-## How to Install
+# How to Install

-# 1. Clone repo
+## 1. Clone repo
 `$ git clone git@github.com:wiggins-jonathan/dotfiles.git`

-# 2. Run installer.sh to use gnu stow to symlink all folders in the repo to home.
+## 2. Run installer.sh
+Installer.sh will use gnu stow to symlink all folders in the repo to $HOME.
 `$ ./install.sh`